JoshMarino/gazebo_and_ros_control/README.md

 </launch>
 ```
-8. Step eight:
+8)Step eight:
-Now you can launch the simulation of the robot. `roslaunch rrbot_files mini_project.launch position:=true`
+Now you can launch the simulation of the robot: `roslaunch rrbot_files mini_project.launch position:=true`.
 The command should load the RRBot in Gazebo and Rviz.

 #####Goal 2#####